instructure/instructure-ui/packages/ui-core/docs/contributing.md

 2. Import/export your component in `packages/ui-core/src/components/index.js`.
 3. Kill the server (if you had it running), and run `yarn start:watch` to pick up the new component.
 4. Visit [http://localhost:8080](http://localhost:8080) in a browser.
 You should see your component listed in the docs.
-5. Start making changes to your component (following the [guidelines](#component-guidelines)) and watch it update in the browser automatically.
+5. Start making changes to your component and watch it update in the browser automatically.

 ### Testing

-See the [testing documenation](#testing-components) for details.
+All components should have good test coverage.
+See the [testing documentation](#testing-components) for details.

 ### Debugging